IntelLabs/vdms/remote_function/README.md

 |__resources
    |__haarcascade_frontalface_default.xml
 ```
-5. Now start the remote server at port `5010` by running;
+5. Now start the remote server at port `5010` and specify the path to the temporary directory where the temporary files will be created (if you don't specify the directory then it will be created in the same path where the udf_server.py file is located at);
 ```
-python3 udf_server.py 5010
+python3 udf_server.py 5010 [path_tmp_dir]
 ```
 6. Say VDMS has a database of car images that have the property `category` set as `cars`.
 Then you can run the `cardetect` operation on these images using the following query;
 ```